DIAMOND CUT ALLOY WHEEL REFURBISHMENT

 Diamond Cut Wheel Refurbishment

 Diamond Cut alloy wheels, also known as polished rims, are a premium design, first released in the 1980s and were super rare until the early 2000s.
 Diamond cut wheels are particularly noticeable by the two tone finish, see the picture to the right.
+Diamond Cut Wheel Refurbishment is the process to make your wheels look brand new again.

 When getting diamond cut wheels refurbished, the standard alloy wheel refurbishment procedure is followed, where the wheel is dipped in acid, sandblasted and then fully painted.
 Prior to applying lacquer, the wheel is placed in a Diamond Cut machine, where the machine is programmed to profile the angle and shape of the wheel.